 I found the culprit!

-The bad news is that is a plugin that makes life easier for me, so I will leave it active a little while longer while I look for a replacement.
+The bad news is that it is a plugin that makes life easier for me, so I will leave it active a while longer while I look for a replacement.

 I ran several tests.
 The best First Byte score went from 2.588s with the plugin active to 0.780s with it disabled.
 The worst score even went from 8.126s to 0.993s, so it is definitely worth replacing.